The Complainant is Philip Morris Products S.A. of Neuchâtel, Switzerland, represented by Boehmert & Boehmert, Germany.

 The Center appointed Manuel Moreno-Torres as the sole panelist in this matter on September 19, 2018.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

-The Complainant has innovated, developed and sold a number of products such as smoke-free products.
-One of such products is branded as IQOS, a controlled heating device into which specially designed tobacco products under the trademarks HEETS and HEATSTICKS are inserted and heated to generate a flavourful nicotine-containing aerosol.
+The Complainant has innovated, developed and sold a number of reduce risk products such as smoke-free products.
+One of such products is branded as IQOS, a controlled heating device into which a specially designed tobacco products under the trademarks HEETS and HEATSTICKS are inserted and heated to generate a flavourful nicotine-containing aerosol.

 The Complainant is the owner of the following International Trademark Registrations, among others: